kirubarajan/cis700-8_hw3/report.md

 # Homework 3: Natural Language Understanding

+TODO: add instances of model performing incorrect classification for sentiment classifier and BERT classifier

 ## Sentiment Classifier
 Using the most positive candidate (according to TextBlob) yields the following accuracies: